Bg

 • Overtiredness can derail the potty training process in general because a lack of sleep can make it hard for a child to integrate learning a new skill.
 If this is the case, or you think potty training is adding too much anxiety and stress to your toddler, consider taking a break for 3 - 4 weeks then come back to it.

 • Try to be patient and understanding when it comes to potty training!
-It’s normal to have forward and backward progress along the way when it comes to resistance towards using the toilet, accidents, and even sleep issues.
+It’s normal to have forward and backward progress along the way when it comes to resistance towards using the toilet, accidents, and even sleep resistance or issues.

 Potty training and toddler sleep FAQ